Validation Stain: Gomori One-Step, Aniline Blue

 Other Applicable Stains: Masson Trichrome and McLetchie Trichrome

-Tissue: Positive staining uterus.
+Tissue: Positive staining liver.

 Fixation: Formalin 10%, Phosphate Buffered (Part 1090).

 Section/Glass: Paraffin sections cut at 4 microns on Superfrost™ Plus slides.

 Quality Control Stain: Gomori One-Step Aniline Blue quality control stained slide(s) included.

 Reactivity: Guaranteed product specific reactivity for one year from date of receipt.
 Revalidate after one year to verify continued reactivity.